-The fair value for all investment properties was determined based on the inputs for the valuation techniques mentioned below.
-Investment property is classified as level 3 under the levels of the fair value hierarchy for financial instruments measured at fair value by the Group.
+The fair value for all investment properties was determined based on the inputs to the valuation techniques mentioned below.
+Investment property is classified as level 3.

 The significant inputs and assumptions in respect of the valuation process are developed in consultation with management.